gred-adi/prism-validator/README.md

           "xlsxwriter"
       ]
       ```

+**Step 5: Set Up Virtual Environment and Install Dependencies**
-  3. Install all the project dependencies from the `pyproject.toml` file by running the following command:
+  1. Install all the project dependencies from the `pyproject.toml` file by running the following command:
       ```
       uv sync
+      ```
+      This will install all the dependencies listed in the `pyproject.toml file` and set up a virtual environment (`.venv`), ensuring your project’s dependencies are isolated from your system Python.

+  2. Run the following command to activate the environment:
+      ```
+      .venv\Scripts\activate
+      ```

+**Step 6: Create the Secrets File**

+The application requires a `secrets.toml` file to store your database credentials.
+1. Create a new folder named `.streamlit` inside the `prism-validator` directory.
+2. Inside the .streamlit folder, create a new file named secrets.toml.
+3. Add your database credentials to this file using the following format:

+    ```
+    [db]
+    host = "YOUR_DATABASE_HOST"
+    database = "YOUR_DATABASE_NAME"
+    user = "YOUR_USERNAME"
+    password = "YOUR_PASSWORD"
     ```

 ### 3. Running the Application
 Once the setup is complete, you can run the Streamlit application with a single command: